firelightrpg/PilotWave/README.md

 ## Space Combat

-Space combat represents training in sensor ops and gunnery with close orbit, space and star ships.
-Substitutes for Fate [Shoot](https://fate-srd.com/fate-core/shoot).
+Space combat represents training in sensor ops, gunnery and high G maneuvers with close orbit, space and star ships.
+Substitutes for
+Fate [Shoot](https://fate-srd.com/fate-core/shoot).
 Subjacent skills are Vehicle Combat.

 <!-- TOC --><a name="space-ops"></a>

 ## Space Ops

-Space ops represents training in pilot and navigation, specifically with close orbit, space and star ships.
+Space ops represents training in pilot, navigation and high G maneuvers with close orbit, space and star ships.
 Subjacent skills are vehicle ops.

 <!-- TOC --><a name="stealth"></a>